mariebernf/Flex_Fit_P4/README.md

 * Custom 403 and 404 error pages are implemented for improved user experience.
 * Authentication prevents unauthorised access to restricted pages.

+**Note:** Custom 403 and 404 error pages were implemented, but the default Django 500 page shows instead of the custom 404 and 403 pages.
+This is documented in Known Bugs.

 ## Future Features

 ### Advanced Product Variations